 Member National Council for Psychotherapy [Snr Acc]

 The Human Givens Institute (HGI) is both a membership organisation and a professional body representing the interests of those in the caring and teaching professions who have an interest in or utilise the human givens approach.
 Counselling Directory register Registered Members (MHGI) and Fellow Members (FHGI), who will have completed the Post Graduate Practitioner's Assessment (Part III) and who are fully qualified to practise as a human givens therapist or counsellor.
 Accredited by the Professional Standards Authority.

 Accredited Register Scheme

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 dependencies, exam nerves, habits, fear, pain, public speaking, relaxation skills, sleep disturbances, and other areas as required.

-Sessions take an hour and a half and cost £80
+Sessions take up to an hour and a half and cost £80

 Worthing based practice with daytime and evening appointments available, Monday - Friday.